barkeshli-pcc/lab-00-writeup/start_project.md

 <br>

-You will only need to Reconfigure only once per project<br>
+You will only need to Reconfigure only once per project.[\*](#cmake-troubleshooting)<br>

-Now you can click on the cog that says build on the button.
+Now you can click on the cog that says build on the bottom of the window.
 Once that is complete, click on the play button and select basic_test to run.<br>
 Your output will look like this.

 > <img src=images/lab0_images/Picture7.png>